Back to Blog Posts

 Case Studies for Integrating Certification into Accessibility Strategies will be Thursday, March 22 at 1:20 PM in Cortez Hill C, on the third floor of Seaport Tower at the Manchester Grand Hyatt.

-The Company will participate as an exhibitor with team on staff to conduct product demonstrations from Booths 412 and 414 in the exposition hall.
+The Company will participate as an exhibitor with a team on staff to conduct product demonstrations from Booths 412 and 414 in the exposition hall.
 AudioEye will introduce three new corporate videos, including “Meet the Man in Blue,” an overview of the Ally Toolbar.

 “The Ally Toolbar is a game-changing tool that addresses the range of challenges that can inhibit a website visitor’s ability to fully interact with and consume digital content.
-Developed with considerations including dyslexic fonts, adjustments to color contrast, font size and navigation, keyboard controls, a player that will read visitors content, and the ability to use voice commands to navigate, the Ally Toolbar is embedded in our clients’ sites to help end users without their own assistive technology more effectively access and/or consume digital information.
+Developed with considerations including dyslexic fonts, adjustments to color contrast, font size and navigation, keyboard controls, a player that will read visitors content, and the ability to use voice commands to navigate, the Ally Toolbar is embedded in our clients’ sites to help end-users without their own assistive technology more effectively access and/or consume digital information.
 We’re excited to be participating in CSUN again this year and look forward to learning from our fellow attendees about the advancements made to assistive technology that will help promote greater inclusivity.”

 About the CSUN Conference